Lindbladian approach for many-qubit thermal machines: enhancing the performance with geometric heat pumping by interaction: Thermodynamic properties

 This inequality follows from the analytical solution of Lindblad equation and the slow-driving expansion.
 Details are presented in Appendix \ref{app:single-qubit} and \ref{app:many-qubits}.
 Substituting Eqs. (\ref{curr-adia-qubit}) and (\ref{ds-qubit}), we get that the heat current exiting the reservoir $\alpha$ at the first-order in the slow-driving expansion reads

 where $\Gamma_\alpha$(t), defined in the Appendix~\ref{app:single-qubit}, is a positive quantity.
 From this equation, it is clear that the maximum heat that can be pumped into the reservoir $\alpha$ is $k_B T N_{\rm q} \ln 2$.
-The optimal protocol corresponds to $\alpha$ connected during $C^>$, where the entropy increases, while all the other reservoirs are disconnected, and $\alpha$ is disconnected during $C^<$ where the entropy decreases while at least one of the remaining reservoirs is connected.
+A concrete protocol that achieves the saturation of this bound corresponds to $\alpha$ connected during $C^>$, where the entropy increases, while all the other reservoirs are disconnected, and $\alpha$ is disconnected during $C^<$ where the entropy decreases while at least one of the remaining reservoirs is connected.
 Such a protocol corresponds to heat delivered from the reservoir $\alpha$ to the qubits along $C^>$, followed by the same amount of heat released from the qubits to the other reservoirs along $C^<$.
 The minimum bound $-k_B T N_{\rm q} \ln 2$ follows from an analogous reasoning.

 In Appendix~\ref{app:single-qubit} we first show Eq. (\ref{j-s-nonint}) for a single qubit.
 The bound Eq.~\eqref{bound-nonint} for $N_{\rm q}=1$ was previously found from a numerical analysis in Ref. \cite{TerrenAlonso2022Feb}.
 To show that the same bound is also valid for $N_{\rm q}$ non-interacting qubits, we notice that the state of this system can be expanded as a product state